 - Don't allow pets to swim when there are strong tides or rip currents.
 Not only could they begin to panic, but the risk of overtiring increases which makes swimming much more dangerous than on a calm day.

-- Beach umbrellas are great for making sure your furry friend doesn't get too overheated in the sun while he plays or rests.
+- Beach umbrellas are great for making sure your furry friend doesn't get overheated in the sun while he plays or rests.

 - Particularly on hot days, it's best to take shorter midday or evening walks to avoid overheating and burnt paws on hot pavement or sand.
 Tip: if you cannot place your hand on a surface for at least 10 seconds, it's too hot for your pet too.